-Here we will not investigate the properties of $\PA^u(m; n)$ but rather characterize the information content of the distribution on unlabeled graphs given by sampling from $\PA(m; n)$ and removing the labels (i.e., taking the isomorphism class of the sampled graph).
+Here we will not investigate the properties of $\PA^u(m; n)$ but rather characterize the information content of the distribution on unlabeled graphs given by sampling from $\PA(m; n)$ and removing the labels (i.e., taking the isomorphism class of the sampled graph). \end{remark}

+\begin{remark} The particular threshold at $m=3$ differs in different variations of the model.
+For example, in \emph{affine} preferential attachment, where at time $t$ a vertex $v$ is chosen with conditional probability proportional to $\deg_{t-1}(v) + \delta$, for a fixed parameter $\delta > -m$ (and an initial graph with minimum degree greater than $-\delta$), our proof technique shows that we have asymmetry with high probability whenever

+Note that when $\delta = 0$, this gives $m > 2$, in agreement with our theorem statement.
+When $\delta \to \infty$, this translates to $m \geq 2$ (i.e., the asymmetry threshold decreases).
+When $\delta < 0$, this places a restriction on $m$ in order for the model to be well-defined: $m > -\delta$.
+Thus, the set of values of $m$ for which our proof technique does not show asymmetry is of cardinality $\Theta(1)$.
+For instance, when $\delta = -2$, it is required that $m > 2$, and (\ref{AsymmetryThreshold}) becomes $m \geq 4$. \end{remark}

 As a direct application of Theorem~\ref{th-main}, we estimate the structural entropy $H(S(G))$.
-Recall that the entropy $H(G)$ of the labelled graph $G\sim \PA(m; n)$ is defined as
+Recall that the entropy $H(G)$ of the labeled graph $G\sim \PA(m; n)$ is defined as